 Given our results, a clear question is whether principal VA can really provide useful information about principal effectiveness.
 Certainly, the multi-faceted and indirect nature of principals' contributions to student outcomes makes estimating principal effects a formidable challenge.
 We stress, however, that even imperfect principal VA models may contain valuable information that is not captured by alternative measures.
 A clear strength of the principal effects literature, for instance, is the ability to avoid penalizing principals who work in the most challenging schools.
-This is particularly important given evidence that rubric-based ratings of principal practice and school value-added-two commonly used alternative measures of principal performance-in part hold principals accountable for factors they cannot control (Chiang, Lipscomb, and Gill 2016; Grissom, Kalogrides, and Loeb 2015; Grissom, Blissett, and Mitani 2018).
+This is particularly important given evidence that rubric-based ratings of principal practice and school value-added-two commonly used alternative measures of principal performance-in part hold principals accountable for factors they cannot control (Chiang et al., 2016; Grissom et al., 2018, 2015).

 As a final caution, we note that our simulation analysis makes a number of assumptions about the nature of principal effects on student outcomes.
 These assumptions-most notably, that new principals can immediately change school performance and their effects are fixed over time-are helpful for isolating issues related to the connected networks approach, but may not hold in practice.
 While this study is an additional step in understanding the extent to which principal VA models can provide accurate estimates of principals' effects, there is a continued need for work that rigorously examines their validity and reliability.
+Future work should continue to outline the various assumptions behind principal VA models and test these assumptions in both simulation and empirical analyses.